Running Ulula

 hydro_scheme: HydroScheme

-HydroScheme object that sets the algorithm and CFL number for the simulation.
+HydroScheme object that contains choices for the hydro solver, the CFL number, and so on.
 If None, the standard scheme is used.
 See Simulation framework for details.

 nx: int